U.S. Route 26 in Oregon: History

+Before US 26

 An ancient trail passed through the section of the Warm Springs Indian Reservation as part of an extensive Indian trade network linking peoples of the northern Great Basin and Columbia Plateau to those living west of the Cascade Range.
 Obsidian, bear grass, and slaves were transported over these trails to major trading locations along the Columbia River in exchange for dried salmon, smelt, sturgeon, and decorative sea shells.
 The long established route was later used by Peter Skene Ogden's fur trapping expeditions in 1825 and 1826.
-Fur trader Nathaniel Wyeth was here in the 1830s.
-Captain John C. Frémont followed this route on his 1843 explorations for the United States and Lieutenant Henry Larcom Abbot headed a Pacific Railroad survey party along it in 1855.
+Fur trader Nathaniel Jarvis Wyeth was here in the 1830s.
+Captain John C. Frémont followed this route on his 1843 explorations for the U.S. and Lieutenant Henry Larcom Abbot headed a Pacific Railroad survey party along it in 1855.

-The Sunset Highway portion was under construction by January 1933.
-Both the Works Progress Administration and the Civilian Conservation Corps participated in the construction during the Great Depression.
+The Sunset Highway portion, then also known as Oregon Route 2, was under construction by January 1933.
+Both the Works Progress Administration and Civilian Conservation Corps participated in the construction during the Great Depression.
 Portions of highway officially opened to the public on September 19, 1941.
 In 1949, the highway was completed.

 The highway was originally named the Wolf Creek Highway after a nearby creek of the same name.
-The Oregon State Highway Commission renamed it the Sunset Highway at their January 17, 1946 meeting by a unanimous vote.
+The Oregon State Highway Commission renamed it the Sunset Highway at their January 17, 1946, meeting by a unanimous vote.
 The name is drawn from both the nickname and insignia of the 41st Infantry Division, which was largely drawn from Oregon, and because the highway leads towards the setting sun.
+The highway was rededicated in honor of the 41st Infantry Division in 1995.